SukhdevThukral/CommitCraft/README.md

 - Easy one-command setup and use

 ## ⭐ Support CommitCraft :3

-If you liked this tool and wanna see more actual features to come like AI powered commits, please **give it a star!** Your support motivates me to keep improving it :D
+If this tool saved you time (or your sanity), please 🌟 the repo it keeps me going :p

 ## Installation

 1. Install the package